-\item[2.]
-The qubit states are then read out.
-A single-shot readout is assumed with a $O(100)~{\rm ns}$ of readout time. \item[3.]
-For a given $\omega$, the process 1--2 are repeated $n_{\rm rep}$ times.
-The total number of the qubit measurements is $N_{\rm try} \equiv n_{\rm q} n_{\rm rep}$.
+\begin{itemize} \item[1.]
+All the qubits are set to the ground state at $t=0$, and are left for evolution until $t=\tau$. \item[2.]
+A single-shot state readout for all the qubits.
+A $O(100)~{\rm ns}$ of readout time is assumed. \item[3.]
+For a given $\omega$, the step 1--2 are repeated $n_{\rm rep}$ times.
+The total number of the qubit measurements is $N_{\rm try} \equiv n_{\rm q} n_{\rm rep}$ where $n_{\rm q}$ is the qubit multiplicity.
 The number of expected excitations is $N_{\rm sig} = p_* N_{\rm try}$, ignoring the inter-qubit interference. \item[4.]
-The process 3 is repeated in different qubit frequency $\omega$ by detuning the SQUID-based transmon. \end{itemize} The search is a resonant-finding where the DM signal exhibits a sharp peak on the continuum baseline in the excitation rate, at a particular qubit frequency corresponding to the DM mass.
+Repeat the step 3 in different qubit frequencies. \end{itemize} The search is a resonant-finding where the DM signal exhibits a sharp peak on the continuum baseline in the excitation rate, at a particular qubit frequency corresponding to the DM mass.

-Observation of the false positive excitations (``background events'') needs to be taken into account.
-In the regime of $T > 1$~mK (with $T$ being the temperature of the qubits) the dominant source of the background events is considered to be the thermal excitation.
+The false positive excitations (``dark counts'') are critical in this counting experiment regime.
+The dominant source of dark counts is expected to be the qubit readout error given that the state-of-art single-shot ground-state readout fidelity is about 99.9\ \% utilizing the higher excited states~\cite{Chen:2022frn}.
+A flat 0.1\ \% readout error is therefore assumed in later discussion, however note that the figure can be still improved in a more optimal setup (e.g. by introducing quantum amplifiers, or in the future driven by the high demand of improvement from the field of superconducting quantum computers).

+Thermal excitation can be also a significant source of dark counts particularly at the lower frequency.